Skip to main content

 The regulatory architecture governing corporate wellness programs represents a complex jurisprudential effort to reconcile two competing public policy objectives ∞ the promotion of public health and the prevention of employment-based discrimination.
 An academic analysis of the differing protections afforded by HIPAA and the ADA reveals a nuanced and at times discordant relationship, rooted in the distinct philosophical origins and statutory missions of each law.

-HIPAA, born from concerns over health insurance portability and in an electronic age, approaches the issue through the lens of information governance.
+HIPAA, born from concerns over health insurance portability and data privacy in an electronic age, approaches the issue through the lens of information governance.
 The ADA, a landmark civil rights statute, approaches it from the perspective of equal opportunity and the prevention of stigmatic harm.
 This fundamental divergence in perspective creates significant analytical friction, particularly within the construct of “voluntariness” and the application of the “bona fide benefit plan safe harbor.”

 The Ontological Divide Information Vs Status